StrawChannel95/apocalyptic-wonderland.github.io/README.md

 1. Open Wabbajack.
 2. Load the Modlist from Disk.
-3. Set Old Old World to install to X:\Old Old World and download to X:\Old Old Worlds\Downloads.
+3. Set Old Old World to install to `X:\Old Old World` and download to `X:\Old Old Worlds\Downloads`.
 Your downloads folder can be on a separate drive to save space, but Wabbajack's install speed will be limited to your slowest drive.
 4. Click the Go/Begin button.
 5. Wait for Wabbajack to finish.